raharuu/raharuu.github.io/_posts/2022-05-22-BlueprintPureFunctions.md

 ## Macro Complications

 Remember that simple rule from earlier? "***Never connect a pure function to more than 1 impure node.***" There is an exception to this rule...
 Macros such as this **ForEachLoop** below may look like an innocent impure node.
 You may expect the pure **GetComponentsByClass** node to be called once whilst the **ForEachLoop** iterates over its result - but that is not the case. **GetComponentsByClass** will be called again **twice** on each iteration of the loop due to the way this macro (and potentially others) are set up.

 If you peek inside of the **ForEachLoop** macro, you'll see that 2 other nodes (*Length* and *Get*) are querying it **each** iteration.
 An extreme example of how this can be problematic not just for performance, but for unexpected output and even crashes... the blueprint below will result in an infinite loop because **GetComponentsByClass** is called on each iteration of the loop, yet is increasing in size in every iteration as well because we are constructing a fresh component on each iteration.
-In this case, always cache the value first as both a safety precaution and because the **GetComponentsByClass** is an expensive operation you shouldn’t be unnecessarily repeating anyway.
+In this case, cache the value first as both a safety precaution and because the **GetComponentsByClass** is an expensive operation you shouldn’t be unnecessarily repeating anyway.

 [![ForEachGotchas]({{ site.url }}{{ site.baseurl }}/assets/images/BlueprintPureFunctions/BlueprintPureFunction6.png)]({{ site.url }}{{ site.baseurl }}/assets/images/BlueprintPureFunctions/BlueprintPureFunction6.png)